w3f/polkadot-wiki/docs/learn/learn-parachains-faq.md

 ### What is "parachain consensus"?

 "Parachain consensus" is special in that it will follow the {{ polkadot: Polkadot :polkadot }}
-{{ kusama: Kusama :kusama }} Relay Chain.
+{{ kusama: Kusama :kusama }} relay chain.
 Parachains cannot use other consensus algorithms that provide their own finality.
-Only sovereign chains (that must bridge to the Relay Chain via a parachain) can control their own consensus.
+Only sovereign chains (that must bridge to the relay chain via a parachain) can control their own consensus.
 Parachains have control over how blocks are authored and by whom. {{ polkadot: Polkadot :polkadot }} {{ kusama: Kusama :kusama }} guarantees valid state transitions.
 Executing a block finality outside the context of the relay chain is outside the scope